 The next trip

-Gary and I are getting married in 2023.
-Instead of a short honeymoon, we’ll spend 6 traveling through South and Central America.
+In 2023, Gary and I got married.
+Instead of a short honeymoon, we spent 7 traveling through South and Central America.

 Life experiences and learning from others: I need both of these in order to feel fulfilled.